maxCodeVector/Monopoly/README.md

 ### How to use it?

+#### Client

+To install this game, go to repository [SustechMonopoly](https://github.com/Instein98/SustechMonopoly/releases/tag/V1.0.0) to download it in release page.
+It support windows and android.

+#### Server

 If you want to run this server for the game `sustech-monopoly`, you can directly run compile.sh to compile it with one argument referring the class file output dirctory.
 ```
 ./build.sh [class dir]